bytewax/bytewax/docs/guide/concepts/joins.md

 number of upstream sides and waits until we have seen a value for a key on all sides of the join, and only then do we emit the gathered values downstream as a {py:obj}`tuple` of the values in the same order as the sides stream arguments.
-When we wait for a value from all sides, Bytewax calls this a **complete** join.
+When emit once we have a value from all sides, Bytewax calls this a **complete join**.
 This is similar to an _inner join_ in SQL.

 Let's see that in action.
 To recap our example: